Topics covered

 - employment status (e.g., full-time, part-time or seasonal)

-For example, a company has an annual PTO accrual rate of 15 days for full-time employees.
+For example, imagine a company has an annual PTO accrual rate of 15 days for full-time employees.
 On average, they work 40 hours per week.
-Here’s how this rate would be calculated:
+How would you calculate PTO accrual for these employees?

 - Daily accrual rate: 0.2885 days earned per week ÷ 5 workdays per week = 0.0577 hours of PTO earned per day

 In this example, the employee would accrue approximately 0.29 PTO days each week (roughly a full PTO day every 3.5 weeks).
-This would be added to their PTO balance.
+This would be added to their PTO balance on a set schedule.

 Accrual period